Kaens/s98spec3/s98spec3-en.md

 ## CONTACTS

-For any improvement suggestions or considerations, please email me or use the 2ch boards I may be looking at.
+If you have any improvement suggestions or considerations, please email me or use the 2ch boards I may be looking at.

 ## HISTORY